-Previously, Jennifer supported the U.S. Environmental Protection Agency (EPA) in assessing the potential hazards and risks to human health from exposure to environmental pollutants, including chemicals and pathogens.
-She oversaw large task orders and contracts for several federal agencies with public health missions.
-She was the program manager for technical and regulatory support for the development of criteria for water media at the EPA for more than 10 years and the program manager for review of studies on food and color additives for the U.S. Food and Drug Administration for more than five years.
+Jennifer brings more than 30 years of experience and expertise in helping clients make data-driven, informed decisions that improve people’s health and social well-being.
+Over the course of her career, she has supported the assessment of potential hazards and risks to human health from exposure to environmental pollutants, overseen large task orders and contracts for several federal agencies with health missions, and served as the program manager for technical and regulatory support for the development of criteria for water media, as well as the review of studies on food and color additives.

-Jennifer was named by WashingtonExec as a Top Healthcare Exec to Watch in 2021 and as the winner of its 2021 Pinnacle Award in the Healthcare Industry Executive of the Year, Public Company category.
+Jennifer was recognized by WashingtonExec as a Top Healthcare Exec to Watch in 2021 and 2022.
+She was also the winner of the 2021 Pinnacle Award for Healthcare Industry Executive of the Year in the public company category.

 M.S., Environmental Science and Public Policy, George Mason University